 Fly fishing for permit in Belize, or for permit in general, is unpredictable, as some of you might painfully acknowledge.
 Once we get at the top of our game, these fish disappear or won’t have anything to do with our fly.
 Time on the water is as valuable a teacher as anything.
-I’ve been lucky enough to spend long winters in Belize and be a part of a family-run lodge called the Blue Bonefish.
+I’ve been lucky enough to spend long winters in Northern Belize and be a part of a family-run lodge called the Blue Bonefish.
 It’s allowed me to spend a lot of time both catching and witnessing lots of permit caught on the fly.
 These fish keep you guessing, and the weather and tides can be huge factors in success.
-No one has totally figured out permit, and even though I’ve personally taken 52 on the fly in Belize and been a part of many more permit experiences, these fish keep teaching me a bit more each trip.
+No one has totally figured out permit, and even though I’ve personally taken over 60 on the fly in Belize and been a part of many more permit experiences, these fish keep teaching me a bit more each trip.
 That’s what keeps a permit angler coming back—that unpredictable fish.
-Versatility is what I’ve learned on the water, and the lessons I’ve learned can help you cut the learning curb in the Caribbean, particularly in Belize, for that unpredictable permit.
+Versatility is what I’ve learned on the water, and the lessons I’ve learned can help you cut the learning curb in the Caribbean, particularly in Northern Belize, for that unpredictable permit.

 When fly fishing for permit in Belize, crab flies work for sure, particularly the SS Permit Crab.
 The thing with crabs is that it’s really hard to match the way a crab moves in the water, and most crab flies have an awkward wobble when stripped and look unnatural.
 This is probably why a lot of people cast the crab out and let it sit, since moving the fly tips the fish off that there’s something wrong with this thing.
 Because of this, you’re more limited to the “heave and leave” style presentation.
 If you can find a crab fly that looks like a crab and moves like a crab (that’s the key), then you’ll catch permit with that fly.